TREVOR's Blog

 Quite a crowd of children gathered as I was setting up for the show --- I love interacting with the crowd beforehand --- so there were already at least 40 kids sitting in front of me when showtime finally rolled around.
 My opening call brought most of the rest of the kids and a large group of adults to the front.

-So I did The Outdoor Special indoors (because I could!), and everyone had a good time!
+The Outdoor Special indoors (because I could!), and everyone had a good time!

 After a show, I usually go around and give out stickers to all the children and my flyer to any adult who wants one.
 There were so many people there that it took nearly 45-minutes to get all the way around the room!